-Student Name: HR Number: HR Teacher: What is your proposed project?
-What at will your role be, and w hat do you expect to accomplish?
-How will this project be a learning st develop? tretch, and/or what new ki nowledge/skill(s) do you expect to Describe any problems you believe y address them. you may encounter during this experience and how you plan to Student signature: Date: Mentor's Name: Phone Number: Email: Place of business or employment/Arc ea of expertise: I agree to: ◆ Communicate clearly to the stude skill limitations are; ◆ Assist the student in clarifying his achieving his/her goals; ◆ Be available to answer questions mistakes; ◆ Guide, encourage and oversee the Help the student evaluate the entit ◆ Verify the time you spent working which will be handed in by the student extractions are the student evaluate. ent what his/her role will be, vers/her goals and objectives and in a non-judgmental manner at student as he/she completes re process and the final product with the student throughout udent.
-1 0 My signature indicates that I understand d my role as a Capstone Pro or traffic violation, that there h Offender Database in any stat ject Mentor, that I have never been convicted have never been findings of child abuse in my te or country.
+Student Name: HR Number: HR Teacher: What is your proposed projec et?
+What will your role be, and w hat do you expect to accomplish?
+How will this project be a lear develop? ening stretch, and/or what new ki nowledge/skill(s) do you expect to Describe any problems you b address them. elieve you may encounter during this experience and how you plan to Student signature: Date: Mentor's Name: Phone Number: Email: Place of business or employme ent/Area of expertise: I agree to: the student what his/her role will be, we fying his/her goals and objectives and estions in a non-judgmental manner ersee the student as he/she completes the entire process and the final production working with the student throughout I understand that I may be co regarding the student with whom on High School faculty for progress reports of a criminal offense other than a minor traffic violation, that there I a a Sex Offender Database in any star eject Mentor, that I have never been convicted have never been findings of child abuse in my te or country.
 Project Mentor's Signature: Date Signed: